omouravictor/adt-library/README.md

 A console library system made in C language using abstract data type.

-To run the program, you just need to run the Main.c file.
+To run the program, you just need compile all files and run Main.c file.